|Date Opened||10/22/2019 12:00:00 AM|

 |Close Date||10/29/2019 11:59:00 PM|

 Please ensure that your application is complete.
-All applicants must include a resume within the "Resume Tab" of their application.
-You will be unable to make revisions once you submit your application into the JobAps system.
+You will be unable to make revisions once you officially submit your application to the State of Connecticut.
+Candidates who submit an untimely, incomplete or inaccurate application will not be considered for this employment opportunity.

 Incumbents perform a variety of secretarial duties as illustrated in the following areas: